chloeli-15/ARENA_evals/chapter3_llm_evals/exercises/threat_modeling.md

 - Highly capable LLM is released without a significant paywall making phishing attack cheap
 - The LLM is released as a service and at scale, so hardware is not a constraint
 - Company that runs the service does not have adequate monitoring to catch misuse
+- The model must be consistent in its responses when it comes to its HHH goals regardless of the prompt and shift in in the context that it presents.

 # Vaccine disinformation, turned misinformation
 1. ...